Zettlr/zettlr-docs/docs/en/guides/journal-latex-template.md

     pandoc_working_dir: /Users/<username>/Documents/Zettlr Workspace/templates/acmart-primary
 ```

+!!! note

-> Note that you may receive some errors while trying to export, indicating missing packages.
+    Note that you may receive some errors while trying to export, indicating missing packages.
 [Read this to know how to fix them](../getting-started/installing-latex/#installing-additional-packages).

 Afterward, your PDF should open with the contents, but you may notice that there are tons of sample code still in there.
 This is what we now have to get to: